Work-Display/Airline_Reservation_System/README.rst

 Disclaimer
 ----------
 This "Airline Reservation System" is just an unprofessional project which was made by a total beginner for the sake of learning.
 It has no real world use.

-And please be patient because my system runs slowly.
+*** NO LONGER DEPLOYED!!! *** - Ignore the "Quickstart" section.

+Feel free to try to make it work locally.
+Here're some TIPS for that:

+* When you get field mismatch errors in dal, it's because in model._meta.get_fields, I changed 'reverse' to 'False'.
+(I made many such bad practices here, but now thanks to that I know better).

+* If the initial data isn't enough for you, use "http://127.0.0.1:8000/admin/randomly_populate_all/" to automatically generate more.

 Description
 ----------
-As its name suggests, this system allows airlines to display information about upcoming flights to the public, and provides a flight reservation customer service.
+As its name suggests, this system allows airlines to display information about upcoming flights to the public, and provides flight reservation customer service.

 From now on I'll be referring to this "Airline Reservation System" as "ARS" for short.